Make Her Feel Welcome with Chic Points

 Oh and do not lie about something even if its just a small thing like don’t say you like the same band/music as he does when you have never listened to it before :)

-And be yourself :)posted almost 4 years ago
+And be yourself :)posted about 4 years ago

-My brother always gets annoyed when I talk about clothes, hair, make-up, etc. If it does come up, try to make it quick unless he truly seems interested.posted almost 4 years ago
+My brother always gets annoyed when I talk about clothes, hair, make-up, etc. If it does come up, try to make it quick unless he truly seems interested.posted about 4 years ago